AnjaGuillory/GoBowl/GroupProject/Docs/TestPlan.md

 ### 1.3 Adequacy Criterion

-Test coverage will be used to examine the quality of tests in future iterations.
+System tests will be performed manually using an android device.
+Test coverage will be used to examine the quality of any unit tests.

 ### 1.4 Bug Tracking